Exumas, Bahamas = Fabulous Charter Vacation!

 One of the top reasons to charter a yacht is to have the pleasure of customizing your itinerary to suit your preferences.
 In the Exumas, Bahamas, the possibilities are endless.
 Snorkelers prefer to be underwater, kitesurfers on the water.
 You might prefer to float from beach to beach, make new friends at the club or beach bar, take photographs, learn to sail.
 Fun under the sun without ever holding your breath.
 Here we present some of the most popular yachts in the Exumas to suit all preferences.

-EXUMAS, BAHAMAS: MOTOR YACHTS
+EXUMAS, BAHAMAS: CHARTER YACHTS

 RUBICON, St Francis 44, accommodates 6 guests in 3 cabins.
 Captain Adam was raised aboard his parent’s yacht in the Bahamas.
 RUBICON is an especially great charter yacht for kiteboarding and surfing enthusiasts, because Adam is an expert.